 It’s no fun to lose.
-When your child tries really hard and doesn’t get the results she intended, you can help her see it as an opportunity to succeed.
-Or if she does well, instead of bragging on herself, you can show her how to respectfully celebrate her achievement.
+When your child tries really hard and doesn’t get the results they intended, you can help them see it as an opportunity to succeed.
+Or if they do well, instead of bragging, you can show them how to respectfully celebrate their achievement.

 One study revealed 70% of U.S. children drop out of organized sports by age 13, with pressure and burnout among the main reasons cited (source).

 According to Maya Castro, author of The Bubble: Everything I Learned as a Target of the Political, and Often Corrupt, World of Youth Sports, The politics, as well as the over-emphasis adults put on kids to see a college scholarship as the ultimate goal, is ruining a kid’s ability to get the most out of sports.

 This over-emphasis has created an environment amongst the parents and coaches that she says is similar to a mafia.
 We badly need changes in this toxic, political and corrupt environment.
 And it must start with the parents.

 Whether it’s a family board game or playoff match on the field, you have plenty of opportunities to teach and model good sportsmanship.

 Losing is a chance to get better.
 Giving it your all and still not coming out on top is a learning experience.
 Let your child know he didn’t lose, he got a chance to evaluate ways to improve.
 If you won everything all the time, there would be no incentive to move forward and become better.
 The world would be a boring place.

 Teaching your child that his loss wasn’t because he’s terrible is an important confidence boost for later in life.
 Letting him chose what areas he’d like to improve gives him a chance to build personal responsibility and critical thinking skills.